 Kirsty and Richard then gave us several images of fossils recovered from the Blue Lias, which we used to infer the ecosystem that once existed in this space.
 There was a great diversity of body fossils, including ammonites, belemnites, starfish, bivalves, crinoids, ichthyosaurs, fish, a piece of wood, and even an aerial pterosaur called Dimorphodon.
 However, we also saw some trace fossils like Chondrites, Arenicolites, and Thalassinoides, proving the presence of burrowing organisms.
 This dynamic environment had nektonic and benthic inhabitants, and we used this to infer that the area was probably moderately deep marine.
 It was not too shallow due to the lack of reef or shelf fauna such as corals, but not too deep due to the presence of the wood and Dimorphodon (a hypothetically poor flyer with limited range), as well as the lack of deep sea fish or shark teeth.

 The fossils were preserved in 2D in the darker sediment layers (due to compression) and 3D in the limestone layers.
-We added the distribution of these fossils to our graphic logs, and got to thinking about what the trace fossils can tell us about past oxygen levels.
+We added the distribution of these fossils to our graphic logs and got to thinking about what the trace fossils can tell us about past oxygen levels.
 Sediments with more trace fossils have a higher Bioturbation Index (BI).
-This is a semi-quantitative evaluation of the intensity of bioturbation which can be related to dissolved oxygen levels in these sediments.
+This is a semi-quantitative evaluation of the intensity of bioturbation, which can be related to dissolved oxygen levels in these sediments.
 The more extensive or larger individual bioturbation showed that oxygen was higher, and this was the case for the lighter sediments.
-These were also added to our graphic logs, producing a finished item something like these.
+These were also added to our graphic logs, producing finished items like these.

 This was a spawning/mating site, where ammonites could die after mating or birthing, or it could represent a mass burial event of such a site – so check for the presence of juveniles or sexual dimorphism in individuals.